 Fiza lowered her face and held it in her hands.
 She was neither in control of the thoughts in her head, nor of the expressions on her face.
 And her hands had gone very cold.

 Rehana Munir ran a bookshop in Bombay in the mid 2000s and edited cricket websites a few years later.
 Now an independent writer on culture and lifestyle, she has a weekly humour column in HT Brunch, and a cinema column in Arts Illustrated magazine.
-Paper Moon, published by HarperCollins this November, is Rehana’s debut novel.
+Paper Moon, published by HarperCollins, is Rehana’s debut novel.

 Excerpted with permission from Paper Moon, Rehana Munir, Harper Collins India, available online and at your nearest bookstore.